DocSavage/rails-authorization-plugin/README.txt

 == Installation

-There are currently two recommended ways of installing the plugin into your Rails application, direct from our Subversion mirror (recommended), or via Git as a sub-module.

-Standard Install:

-While our primary source code is installed in a Git repository we also maintain an SVN mirror on GoogleCode.
-You can install the plugin with the standard ./script/plugin install command:

-From your RAILS_ROOT directory run:
+Installation Instructions

+Installation of the Authorization plugin is quick and easy.

+Step 1

+Open a terminal and change directory to the root of your Ruby on Rails application referred to here as 'RAILS_ROOT'.
+You can choose to install the plugin in the standard recommended way, or as a Git sub-module.

+Step 2 (Standard install, recommended)

+Run the following command in your RAILS_ROOT:

 ./script/plugin install http://rails-authorization-plugin.googlecode.com/svn/trunk authorization

-(Note the space before the final 'authorization')
+Please Note : There is a space before the final 'authorization' in that command.

-Install using Git:
+This will install the latest version of the plugin from SVN trunk into your RAILS_ROOT/vendor/plugins/authorization directory.

+Step 2 (Alternative install using Git sub-module, for advanced users of the Git SCM)

-The source code for this plugin is maintained in a Git SCM repository.
-This will always have the latest version of the code.
+The source code for this plugin is maintained in a Git SCM repository (The code in the SVN repository here at Google Code is a read-only mirror).
+The Git repository will always have the latest version of the code.

 You can install the plugin using Git sub-modules (which are akin to using SVN externals).
-Installing this way allows you to update the plugin code later if needed (but note that it will not update any generated code created earlier by this plugin, you would need to do that manually).
-Also note that if you are deploying your code using Capistrano this method may cause issues.
+Installing this way allows you to update the plugin code later if needed (but note that it will not update any generated code created earlier by this plugin such as migrations, you will need to update that manually).
+Also note that if you are deploying your code using Capistrano this method may cause issues if you are not careful (e.g. the code will be deployed but the sub-modules will not be updated or installed at all).

 From your RAILS_ROOT directory run:

-  git-submodule add git://github.com/DocSavage/rails-authorization-plugin.git vendor/plugins/authorization
+git submodule add git://github.com/DocSavage/rails-authorization-plugin.git vendor/plugins/authorization

-You should be able to update this plugin in the future with a simple 'git submodule update' from your rails root.
+You should be able to update this plugin in the future with the simple command (again from RAILS_ROOT):

-Manual Install (Deprecated, and not recommended):

-* Download the latest .zip file of the plugin from RubyForge ( http://rubyforge.org/frs/?group_id=1797 ) and save it to your RAILS_ROOT/vendor/plugins folder.

-* Unpack the zip file which should create the directory vendor/plugins/authorization

-* Remove the original .zip file.

-== Steps in using the plugin

-1. At the top of your config/environment.rb create an AUTHORIZATION_MIXIN constant and set it to "object roles" or "hardwired".
-(See init.rb in this plugin for how the role support is mixed in.)

-2. Make sure your application provides a current_user method or something that returns the current user object.
-Add the constants in environment.rb to set your authentication system's login page (LOGIN_REQUIRED_REDIRECTION), permission denied page (PERMISSION_DENIED_REDIRECTION) and method for storing the current URL for return after authentication (STORE_LOCATION_METHOD).
-(See authorization.rb in the plugin's /lib directory for the default values of LOGIN_REQUIRED_REDIRECTION, PERMISSION_DENIED_REDIRECTION and STORE_LOCATION_METHOD.)

-3. If you use the "hardwired" mixin, no database use is required.
-Otherwise, you'll have to generate a role.rb model (and its associated join table with User) by running "script/generate role_model Role" and doing "rake migrate".

-4. Add <tt>acts_as_authorized_user</tt> to your user class.

-5. Add <tt>acts_as_authorizable</tt> to the models you want to query for roles.

-== Jumpstarting with a mixin

-The Authorization plugin comes with two modules that provide different levels of database support.
-Each of the mixins provide the
-<tt>acts_as_authorized_user</tt> and <tt>acts_as_authorizable</tt> class
-methods for your models.
-If you use one of those declarations, you get methods that handle authorization with different database schemes.
-A full test web application is provided for each of the modules so you can see how they work.
-The "Object Roles Table" version is recommended for normal use and is the default.
+git submodule update

+== Configuration

+These instructions will show you how to do the initial configuration of the plugin.

+Choose a Mixin Type

-=== 1) Hardwired Roles
+Hardwired Roles

-This is the simplest and requires no database.
-Roles are assumed to be coded into the Model classes using the <tt>has_role?(role, obj = nil)</tt> method.
+This is the simplest way to use the plugin and requires no database.
+Roles are assumed to be coded into the Model classes using the has_role?(role, obj = nil) method.
+This method is however more limited in the functionality available to you.

-=== 2) Object Roles Table
+Object Roles (Recommended, DB Required)
 The Object Roles Table mixin provides full support for authorization expressions within a database by add a polymorphic field to the Role table.
 Because roles have polymorphic associations to an authorizable object, we can assign a user to a role for any model instance.
 So you could declare user X to be a moderator for workshop Y, or you could make user A be the owner of resource B.

 The identity module adds a number of dynamic methods that use defined roles.
-The user-like model gets methods like <tt>user.is_moderator_of group</tt> (sets user to "moderator" of <tt>group</tt>),
-<tt>user.is_moderator?</tt> (returns true/false if user has some role
-"moderator"), and <tt>group.has_moderators</tt> (returns an array of users that have role "moderator" for the group).
+The user-like model gets methods like `user.is_moderator_of group (sets user to "moderator" of group`), user.is_moderator? (returns true/false if user has some role "moderator"), and group.has_moderators (returns an array of users that have role "moderator" for the group).
 If you prefer not to have these dynamic methods available, you can simply comment out the inclusion of the identity module within object_roles_table.rb.

-=== Migrations and Testing

-Each mixin's test web application comes with migrations to set up the database for the associated mixin.
-After reading the Rails Recipe on domain specific languages (DSLs) for testing, I added integration tests for each mixin test app that use a simple vocabulary for testing authorization.
-The object_roles_test application has the most tests.
-Please contribute tests to improve coverage.
+Initial Configuration Instructions

+Choose one of the installation types identified above and make sure your application provides a current_user method or something that returns the current user object (resful_authentication provides this out of the box).

+At the top of your RAILS_ROOT/config/environment.rb file add something like the following (customized for your controllers and actions of course):

+...

+# Authorization plugin for role based access control
+# You can override default authorization system constants here.

+# Can be 'object roles' or 'hardwired'
+AUTHORIZATION_MIXIN = "object roles"

+# NOTE : If you use modular controllers like '/admin/products' be sure
+# to redirect to something like '/sessions' controller (with a leading slash)
+# as shown in the example below or you will not get redirected properly
+#
+# This can be set to a hash or to an explicit path like '/login'
+#
+LOGIN_REQUIRED_REDIRECTION = { :controller => '/sessions', :action => 'new' }
+PERMISSION_DENIED_REDIRECTION = { :controller => '/home', :action => 'index' }

+# The method your auth scheme uses to store the location to redirect back to
+STORE_LOCATION_METHOD = :store_location

+# standard rails config below here
+Rails::Initializer.run do |config|

+...

+Set the AUTHORIZATION_MIXIN constant to object roles or hardwired.
+(See init.rb in this plugin for how the role support is mixed in.)

+Set the LOGIN_REQUIRED_REDIRECTION to match the path or a hash with the :controller and :action for your applications login page.

+Set the PERMISSION_DENIED_REDIRECTION to match the path or a hash with the :controller and :action for your applications permission denied page.

+Set the STORE_LOCATION_METHOD to the method your application uses for storing the current URL that the user should return to after authentication (e.g. store_location).

+See the PLUGIN_DIR\lib\authorization.rb file for the default values of LOGIN_REQUIRED_REDIRECTION, PERMISSION_DENIED_REDIRECTION and STORE_LOCATION_METHOD.

+Create the database tables

+If you plan to use the object roles method you will need to setup a few database tables.
+We have provided a database migration file (Rails 2.0+ compatible) that will make this process easy for you.
+If you plan to use the hardwired mixin, no extra database tables are required. and you can skip to the next step.

+Run the following command from your RAILS_ROOT (Note : The generator takes a model name as its argument, which at this time must be 'Role'.):

+./script/generate role_model Role

+This will create:

+  Model:             RAILS_ROOT/app/models/role.rb
+  Test:                RAILS_ROOT/test/unit/role_test.rb
+  Fixtures:         RAILS_ROOT/test/fixtures/roles.yml
+  Migration:      RAILS_ROOT/db/migrate/###_add_role.rb

+And now you will need to run a database migration from your RAILS_ROOT:

+rake db:migrate

+Jumpstarting with a mixin

+Now we need to add the methods needed by each of your models that will participate in role based authorization.
+Typically these models fall into two categories, the User model, and all other models that will have roles available for use.

+For a typical installation you would add both mixins to your User model.

+class User < ActiveRecord::Base

+  # Authorization plugin
+  acts_as_authorized_user
+  acts_as_authorizable

+...

+Then in each additional model that you want to be able to restrict based on role you would add just the acts_as_authorizable mixin like this:

+class Event < ActiveRecord::Base

+  acts_as_authorizable

+...

+You are done with the configuration!

 == The Specifics